DavidMorton/databricks-dab-example/README.md

 ![](.img/repo-secrets.png)

 3. Create a new repository secret.
-Name it DATABRICKS_TOKEN, and for the value, paste the token you generated above.
+Name it DATABRICKS_CLIENT_SECRET, and for the value, paste the secret value from when you set up the OAuth secret in Databricks.
+1. In Databricks, copy the client ID from the the secrets tab of your service principal.
+1. Create a new repository secret.
+Name it DATABRICKS_CLIENT_ID, and for the value, paste the client ID from the above step.
 1. Copy the hostname (without any URL path) of your Databricks workspace.
 You should be able to get this from your browser's navigation bar.
 1. Create a new repository secret.
 Name it DATABRICKS_HOST, and paste the hostname in as the value.
 Remember to exclude any part of the URL following the domain name.